ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/influenza_quantification/_index.md

 ## Wastewater collection sites

 SLU-SEEC collects and analyses samples for influenza A and B viruses from multiple areas.
 The below table shows details about each of these sites.
 The table lists the towns/cities monitored, wastewater treatment plants (WWTP) that samples were collected from, the number of people in the catchment area (Number of people), and the dates that monitoring by SLU-SEEC started and ended monitoring (Start and End date, respectively).
+Please note that 'Start date' refers to the first date of monitoring for influenza A, but that the start date for influenza B is always later.
 A value of ’null’ for the end date indicates that collection is ongoing.
-An asterisk (\*) next to the number of people indicates that the value is a BO-7 value (an estimate of the people connected), rather than the number of people physically connected to each WWTP.
+An asterisk (\*) next to the number of people indicates that the value is a BOD-7 value (an estimate of the people connected), rather than the number of people physically connected to each WWTP.
 Two asterisks (\*\*) next to the Town/City indicates that data is only available for influenza A, not influenza B. The information in the below table is [available for download as an excel file](https://blobserver.dc.scilifelab.se/blob/SLU_INF_collection_sites.xlsx).

 <div class="plot_wrapper mb-3">
   <div class="table-responsive">{{< plotly json="https://blobserver.dc.scilifelab.se/blob/wastewater_sluINFsites.json" height="750px" >}}</div>